 It’s not a secret that 2020 has been one of the weirdest years in recorded history.
 And we are using the term “weird” pretty liberally here!
-But being 8 months into a global pandemic does give us the opportunity to understand it and its impacts on our society and economy a little better.
+Being 8 months into the pandemic allows us to begin to understand its impact on society and the economy.
 There are certainly obvious areas of concern but what about the ones that are not so obvious?

 With job loss, comes the obvious loss of income but what about insurance?
 Many Americans rely on their job for their health, dental and vision insurance.
 As the pandemic wears on and the unemployment rate increases, many are finding themselves left without benefits.

 “More than 40% of the private U.S. labor force is employed by small businesses, defined as those employing fewer than 500 workers.
 Given that more than 60% of the working-age population relies on employer-sponsored health insurance, the economic crisis is poised to spark an insurance coverage crisis.” catalyst.nejm.org

 As dental professionals we know that the dental insurance model is broken and has been for sometime.
 And we know that dental insurance providers are often the ones making the care decisions for our patients based on coverage and limitations.

 Many businesses are being forced to make hard decisions about what costs can be eliminated and what can not.